JohnEarnest/Decker/docs/decker.md

 Finally, Decker will find the most recent function definition which matches the event name and execute it with an appropriate argument.
 Thus, if a button's script does not define a `click[]` function, Decker will effectively look for a definition in the containing card, and then finally the deck.
 If no definition is found, the event will be discarded harmlessly.

-For widgets within a contraption, `deck` and `patterns` will not be available, and `card` will be the contraption.
+For widgets within a contraption, `card` will be the contraption.
 While editing/previewing a Prototype, `card` will be the prototype.

 Events are as follows: